natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.IV%20J.md

 Alternatively, aim at the Panzer IV from its long vulnerable sides in cases where its slow turret traverse cannot keep up with a flanking manoeuvre or catching it in an ambush.
 The interior is fully stocked with ammo racks even when the user is taking a minimum load.
 Moreover, the fuel tank resides at the very bottom of the center of the tank, so a penetrating shot with APHE will either detonate the ammunition, set the tank on fire, or knock out a good portion of the crew, if not fully destroy the tank with all three effect.

 In every case scenario, it is to the benefit of the surviving player to fire the first shot against the Panzer IV Ausf.
-G above all else, as it would deny the Panzer IV G even a chance to use its high-penetrating 75 mm gun.
+J above all else, as it would deny the Panzer IV J even a chance to use its high-penetrating 75 mm gun.

 === Mobility ===
 {{Specs-Tank-Mobility}}